aymuos15/SOLOv2_minimal/README.md

 2. Sometimes, even on the dummy dataset, 2 epochs are not enough and the model does not learn.
 I am not sure why there is so much randomness.
 3. For curve metrics, refer to original repo.
 Have removed it from here for now.
 4. `/weigths/weights/backbone_resnet34.pth` is from the orginal repo.
 Check all the weights there.
     - Apparently the version outperforms original.
 I have not dug deep into my changes to gauge a performance deficit.
 You can see the commit difs as I started with the original clone.
+It is the first commit with the message "Minimalisation Push!".

 ### Dummy Datasets

 - `data/dummy/makedata.py` to build the dummy dataset.
 Look into the file to set up the params.
 This is inherently coco style.
 - `data/dummy/lookdata.py` to verify your data.

-## Immedieate todos
+## Immediate todos

 - [ ] Improve visualisation code.
 - [ ] Improve logging and experiment tracking. --> This is actually done in the orig repo but I do not like how its done at the moment.
 - [ ] Yet to check what this `results/val/Solov2_light_res34.json` val results actually store.
 - [ ] Test on COCO.
+- [ ] Add a requirements.txt file.

 ### Misc